andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 {:/comment}

 # The Final Score

-<div class="handwriting">
+> So you've decided to hit up the world's largest gang huh?
+{:class="text-message"}

-Lots of moving pieces on this one.
+> Lots of moving pieces on this one.
 You're gonna need a breather halfway through to regroup and adjust your plans.
 Sorry but this one is out of my league.
+{:class="text-message"}

+<div class="handwriting">

 </div>

 This is a two-part heist.
 For the first part, you must start in the middle of the board and break out of all four doors.
 For the second heist, your characters keep their ideas and your team may discuss your plan for the next board.